GraphQL Mutation Design: Anemic Mutations

 I spent the last few days thinking about how I think about mutation design, and how it relates RPC, REST, & domain driven design.
 I’ll be posting a series of posts on a few subjects related to GraphQL Mutation Design.

-In this post, we’ll focus on what I’ve been calling Anemic Mutations
+In this post, we’ll focus on what I’ve been calling Anemic Mutations.

 Anemic Mutations ™️

-is a pattern in which our domain model contains only data, without any of the behaviors associated with it.
+There’s this thing called Anemic Domain Models in the domain driven design world.
+Explained quickly, the AnemicDomainModel is a pattern in which our domain model contains only data, without any of the behaviors associated with it.

 I think we can make a pretty interesting link between this “Anti-Pattern” and designing a good mutation system in our GraphQL APIs.
-Here’s an example of what I would describe as an Anemic Mutation
+Here’s an example of what I would describe as an Anemic Mutation.
+Imagine a Checkout object, part of some e-commerce GraphQL schema:

-are optional.
+The first thing we can look at is how all the input fields on UpdateCheckoutInput are optional.
 Since they have opted for a simple CRUD mutation, and since they might want to allow partial updates during the checkout process, it makes sense at first to make everything optional.
 There’s a few things about this design that I really don’t like.

 First, since we decided to use a “coarse grained” mutation that allows us to make any changes to this Checkout object, we had to make everything nullable (optional).
 One of GraphQL’s great strengths is its type system.
 By removing any nullability constraints on the input fields, we’ve pretty much deferred all this validation to the runtime, instead of using the schema to guide the API user towards proper usage.

-.
+The second point is what makes this mutation an AnemicMutation.
 We’ve designed the input type in a very data-centric way, instead of focusing on behaviors.
 Imagine for example that our API user wants to use the API to create a “Add To Cart” button:

-- Because the mutation focuses so much on data, and not on behaviors, our clients need to guess how to make a specific action.
+• Because the mutation focuses so much on data, and not on behaviors, our clients need to guess how to make a specific action.
 What if adding an item to our checkout actually necessitates updates to a few other attributes?
 Our client would only learn that through errors at runtime, or worst, may end up in a wrong state by forgetting to update one attribute.

-- We’ve added cognitive overload to clients because they need to select the set of fields to update when wanting to take a certain action, like “Add to Cart”.
+• We’ve added cognitive overload to clients because they need to select the set of fields to update when wanting to take a certain action, like “Add to Cart”.

-- Because we focus on the shape of the internal data of a Checkout, and not of the potential behaviors of a Checkout, we don’t explicitly indicate that it’s even possible to do these actions, we let them guess by looking at our data model.
+• Because we focus on the shape of the internal data of a Checkout, and not of the potential behaviors of a Checkout, we don’t explicitly indicate that it’s even possible to do these actions, we let them guess by looking at our data model.

 Lets look at how we could design this mutation so that it explicitly tells us how to add an item to a checkout: